Skip to main content

 Because of the expense involved, especially during periods of inflation, some singles who wish to be in a relationship choose to put romance on hold.

-A 2020 online poll of 1,000 Americans by MassMutual revealed that nearly one-third (29 percent) of singles said their financial situation had deterred them from dating or getting serious in a relationship.
+A recent online poll of 1,000 Americans by MassMutual revealed that nearly one-third (29 percent) of singles said their financial situation had deterred them from dating or getting serious in a relationship.
 Young adults (41 percent of millennials) were most likely to indicate that their finances kept them from dating seriously.

 Your financial status, however, should not be a deterrent to asking someone out, said Dan Drabinski, a financial professional with Bluecrest Financial Alliances in Dallas, Texas.